shaniquah/udemy-nextjs-blog/README.md

 ## Acknowledgments

 This project is made possible by the contributions of the open-source community and the wealth of knowledge shared by developers around the world.
+I learned the tech stack via a udemy course on Next.js and React, and built this project as an essential part of my learning journey.
 Thank you for being a part of this journey.

 Happy coding and enjoy building your blog with Next.js and React.js! 🚀